Watchlog DocsWatchlog Docs

 • The trace endpoint format is: ${WATCHLOG_URL}/apm/${APP_NAME}/v1/traces

-• For Django, OpenTelemetry instrumentation must be initialized before Django setup
+• For Django, OpenTelemetry instrumentation must be initialized in myproject/__init__.py before Django setup

 • Install framework-specific instrumentation packages as needed